BP-H/superNova_2177/README.md

 2. Sign in to [Streamlit Cloud](https://streamlit.io/cloud) and select **New app**.
 3. Choose the repo and set `streamlit_app.py` as the entry point.
 4. Add your `SECRET_KEY` and set a `DATABASE_URL` secret with your connection string under **Secrets** in the app settings.
-5. Streamlit will install dependencies from `requirements.txt` and launch the app.
+5. Streamlit will install dependencies from `requirements-streamlit.txt` and launch the app.

-`kaleido` is bundled in `requirements.txt` so image export features work on Streamlit Cloud.
+`kaleido` is bundled in this file so image export features work on Streamlit Cloud.

 After the build completes, you'll get a shareable URL to interact with the validation demo in your browser.